Ruthwik/ruthwik.github.io/_posts/2019-03-22-protocol_buffers.md

   <li> <strong><em>Bytes :</em></strong> 'bytes' is used for any sequence of byte array.</li>
 </ul></p>
 <p><strong><em>Importing types</em></strong></p>
-<p>Types can be imported defined in a different .proto files or when you want to use re-use code and import other .proto files created by people
+<p>Types can be imported in a different .proto files or when you want to re-use the code and import other .proto files created by people
 </p>

 ```Java